 Requests for information about Council Tax and Business Rates

 Before making a request for information, see our guide to information we publish and follow the process of how to make a Freedom of Information (FOI) request.

 A Freedom of Information request (FOI) is about data the council holds.
-Questions as to whether you are bound by Acts, Statutes etc do not constitute an FOI.
+Questions asking us if we are bound by Acts, Statutes etc do not constitute an FOI.